My soul proclaims the greatness of the Lord,

 When to pray the Magnificat?

-During evening prayer (Vespers), or after communion, to give thanks for the wonders of God.
+During evening prayer (Vespers), or after communion, to give thanks for God’s wonders.

 It is the revolutionary prayer of the humble.
-Mary sings of the reversal of the world’s values: God lifts up the lowly and brings down the proud.
+Mary sings of the reversal of the values of the world: God raises up the little ones and humbles the proud.

-For the “humble of heart”, the poor in spirit, and all those who want to praise God for his action in their lives.
+To the “humble of heart”, to the poor in spirit and to all those who want to praise God for his action in their lives.